histefanhere/geek-wars/README.md

 ### Promoting and demoting clan leaders

-To help run the game smoother and take some responsibility of the admins, clans can have their own _clan leaders_ that can manage their clan.
+To help run the game smoother and take some responsibility from the admins, clans can have their own _clan leaders_ that can manage their clan.
 To make someone a leader of their clan or revoke their leader status, do one the following commands:
 ```
 /mw clan members promote <player>
 /mw clan members demote <player>